Look Who's Talking Too: Reception

 David Armstrong of the San Francisco Examiner called the film "utterly undistinguished product—witless, vulgar, filled with potty jokes and gags about genitalia, stuffed with can't-miss-'em-product plugs, weighted down with a gratuitous chase-and-fight scene, loaded with old pop songs to underscore what the characters—and thus the audience—are supposed to be feeling".
 Gene Siskel of the Chicago Tribune called it a "toilet-humored sequel that loses the romance and Innocence that made the original film such a pleasant surprise.
 John Travolta and Kirstie Alley return with a new baby girl with the voice of Roseanne Barr, who has been given absolutely nothing funny to say.
 The few infrequent bits of humor come from the laidback voice of Bruce Willis as toddler Mikey.
 Travolta dances like Elvis in one scene, but director Amy Heckerling manages to louse that up by shooting him too often from the waist up".
 Steve Murray, in The Atlanta Journal-Constitution, wrote that "the good news is, Look Who's Talking Too is less than 90 minutes long.
 The bad news?
 It feels so much longer. [...]
 Designed to make money, Look Who's Talking Too will probably succeed on that level, though it fails on all others".

 Martin F. Kohn of the Detroit Free Press wrote that "the script, by director Amy Heckerling and Neal Israel, provides a dime's worth of characterization and a nickel's worth of plot.
 The story line is so flimsy that the film deteriorates into a series of music videos [that] are downright delightful compared to some of the minor characters, particularly the kids' mooching, trigger-happy Uncle Stuart and the proprietor of the baby gym, played by one Gilbert Gottfried (picture Richard Simmons with Martha Raye's mouth) whose performance makes Pee-wee Herman look like Sir Laurence Olivier.
 Incidentally, the voice of the talking toilet is Mel Brooks.
 Now there's an idea for a sitcom".
 David Lyman of The Cincinnati Post gave a negative review and called it "humorless", "dismally dull" and "totally devoid of cleverness".
 Ryan Murphy of Miami Herald gave the film only one star, and stated that "director Amy Heckerling has whipped up a banal entirely soulless cinematic concoction whose main ingredients are vulgar bathroom humor (there are at least two dozen references to poo-poo and pee-pee) and bothersome Mr. Ed baby tricks in which the mouths of poor toddlers and infants are manipulated to produce overdone talking effects".

 It grossed $47,789,074 at the box office in the United States and Canada, and $73.1 million internationally, for a worldwide total of $120.9 million.

-It was also nominated for two Razzie Awards, including Worst Supporting Actor for Gilbert Gottfried and Worst Supporting Actress for Roseanne Barr, and a Stinkers Bad Movie Award for Worst Picture.
+It was also nominated for two Golden Raspberry Awards, including Worst Supporting Actor for Gilbert Gottfried (for his performances in this film, The Adventures of Ford Fairlane and Problem Child) and Worst Supporting Actress for Roseanne Barr at the 11th Golden Raspberry Awards, and a Stinkers Bad Movie Award for Worst Picture at the 1990 Stinkers Bad Movie Awards.